kingnem0/hello-world/README.md

 my first repository <3

 My name is Namu, but  friends call me nem0.
-I'm a poet and friend, hopefully another webdev :)
+I'm a poet and friend, and webdev in the works :)